|Title:||Assistant Professor of French & Linguistics

 Department of Languages, Literatures and Cultures

-Dr. Amanda Dalola has recently joined the Department of Languages, Literatures and Cultures as Assistant Professor of French and Linguistics.
-Originally from upstate New York, Amanda earned her BA in Linguistics and English from Cornell University, before pursuing an MA in French Linguistics from Penn State.
-She then spent two years living and teaching abroad in Strasbourg, France, before completing her PhD in French Linguistics at the University of Texas at Austin.
-During this time, she also served as the assistant to the Lyon study abroad program, the Facebook moderator for Français Interactif and a developer for French Online.
+Originally from upstate New York, Dr. Amanda Dalola earned her BA in Linguistics and English from Cornell University, her MA in French Linguistics from Penn State and her PhD in French Linguistics at the University of Texas at Austin.
+During this time, she spent two years teaching in Strasbourg, France, served as the assistant to the UT Lyon study abroad program, moderated the Facebook page for Français Interactif and served as a developer for UT's French Online.

-She has recently launched Gamecoq French, a Facebook and Twitter page written from the point of view of the USC French program mascot, Gaspard le gamecoq.
+She also moderates Gamecoq French, a Facebook and Twitter page written from the point of view of the USC French program mascot, Gaspard le gamecoq.
 Follow campus-wide, local, national and international Francophone happenings via your favorite USC gamecoq today!

-Learn about Delicious France, an integrative learning course on French gastronomy taught in the Maymester in Paris.
+Learn about Delicious France, Dr. Dalola's integrative learning course on French gastronomy taught in the Maymester in Paris.

-Check out the live demos happening this semester in LING 712: Articulatory & Acoustic Phonetics.
+Check out the live demos happening in LING 712: Articulatory & Acoustic Phonetics.